Editorial commitment

 - helping to extract and organise the data that sits behind some of our editorial products;

-- when conducting background research, in a similar fashion to a search engine;
+- conducting background research, in a similar fashion to a search engine;

 - as an editing aid, in a similar fashion to Grammarly and other tools.

-Our journalists and editors are not allowed to use LLMs to create content.
+In all other cases, our journalists and editors are not allowed to use LLMs to create content.
 Nor are they allowed to copy and paste from LLM interfaces, or to use any AI-suggested edits verbatim.
-Put simply, our editorial team are only allowed to use GenAI tools as a sounding-board.

 The overarching principle is that our journalists, editors and production staff are responsible for every word, chart and image in any article that is in their care.

-Looking ahead, we expect that our current round of experimentation will increase the scope for use of GenAI.
-If and when our usage policy changes, we will inform you, our readers.
-We will also ensure that material that is fully or partially created through GenAI will be clearly labelled.
+If and when our GenAI usage policy changes, we will inform you, our readers.
+We will also ensure that material that is fully or partially created through GenAI will continue to be clearly labelled.

 In any future where generative AI is used more widely in our newsroom, editorial decisions will continue to be made by humans, even if some of the supporting work is done by machines.
 Good journalism requires judgement: we believe judgement calls should always be made by people who have a clear understanding of their impact, and can be held accountable.